In this article, I am going to share with you some of the best tips for B2B Landing Pages in 2021.

 The reason why you need an effective headline is that that is the first thing your users see and if it does not create any impact on them, then they will bounce back.

-What I mean by impact is that your headline must have USP (unique selling point) which grab the attention and make your users keep scrolling down on your landing page to learn more.
+What I mean by impact is that your headline must have USP (unique selling point) which grabs the attention and make your users keep scrolling down on your landing page to learn more.

 “On average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar”. — David Ogilvy